elisha2kyakpo1/group-capstone-project/README.md

   - When the user clicks on the "Comment" button, the data is recorded in the Involvement API and the screen is updated.

 **Counters**
-We have counters in all the interfaces that show:
+We have counters that show:
 - The number of items (home).
 - The number of comments (comments popup).